uvarc/rc-website/content/userinfo/rivanna/allocations.md

 <div class="bd-callout bd-callout-warning">
 <div style="float:right;margin:2rem;"><i class="fas fa-user-clock fa-5x" aria-hidden="true"></i></div>
 <p>Time on Rivanna is allocated as <b>Service Units</b> (SUs).
 One SU corresponds to one core-hour.
-Multiple SUs make up what is called an allocation (e.g., a new allocation = 100K SUs).
-Allocations are managed through <a href="https://mygroups.virginia.edu/" target="_new" style="font-weight:bold;">MyGroups</a> (requires VPN connection) groups that are automatically created for Principal Investigators (PIs) when they submit an allocation request. </p>
+Multiple SUs make up what is called an allocation (e.g., a new allocation = 1M SUs).
+Allocations are managed through <a href="https://mygroups.virginia.edu/" target="_new" style="font-weight:bold;">MyGroups</a> (requires VPN connection) groups that should be created by Principal Investigators (PIs) before they submit an allocation request. </p>
 <p>All UVA faculty, staff, and postdoctoral associates are considered PIs and therefore eligible for an allocation on Rivanna.
 Students—both graduate and undergraduate—cannot request allocations, but they are allowed to use Rivanna as members of a MyGroups group controlled by a PI.
 The same applies to researchers with sponsored accounts.</p>
 </div>